What is the writing center?

 The mission of the Writing Center is to support writers in their efforts to become better writers.
 The Writing Center thus does not provide superficial copy-editing or proofreading services, where a writer drops off an essay for us to 'fix' before the writer picks it up again.
 Tutors will, however, do something better: they'll sit down with writers, assisting them in learning how to identify their own particular writing strengths and weaknesses and to develop or improve their self-editing strategies.
 As experienced writers know, discussing a writing project and getting informed feedback helps all writers to clarify their ideas and to express them more effectively.

 Want to learn more?
 Follow the Writing Center on Twitter: @XUWritingCenter

 The following centers on campus offer additional assistance to students who are engaged in specific writing tasks or have particular needs regarding reading and writing:

 - Career Services: The Center for Career and Leadership Development provides assistance to students seeking employment upon graduation.

-- Office of Academic Support: Located on the fifth floor of the Conaton Learning Commons, the Office of Academic Support provides services for students with disabilities, peer tutoring free of charge for a variety of different subject areas, and peer advising in the residence halls.
+- Office of Academic Support: Located on the fifth floor of the Conaton Learning Commons, the Office of Academic Support provides peer tutoring free of charge for a variety of different subject areas and peer advising in the residence halls.